Logo

 At the end of the day, the decision is yours to make.
 Regardless of what’s happening in the market, you need somewhere to live.
 But whether that’s through homeownership or renting is a decision for you to make after considering the pros and cons of both.

 So, we can’t make the choice for you.
 But we can help you on your way; the best piece of advice, whether you’re a first-time buyer or a seasoned homeowner, is to seek expert advice.
-The market has never been more volatile or unpredictable, but an entire industry of experts exists solely to ensure that you can get the best possible deal.
+The mortgage market has never been more volatile or unpredictable, but an entire industry of experts exists solely to ensure that you can get the best possible deal.

 Many mortgage brokers (including Tembo) don’t charge a fee for their service until you get a mortgage offer from a lender.
 So, try not to rush into a decision, and get all the free advice you can from a professional first.